 - An intelligent seller or buyer of a business always uses a good dose of common sense and an ability to see the forest from the trees when seeking any outside counsel.

 Set Clear Parameters Prior to Dealing with Outside Assistance When Selling Your Business

 Establish Trust When Selling Your Business

-Sellers must understand that once they sign a Letter of Intent or communicate a counter-offer to a buyer, then changing their mind on a key deal point will fall apart if they are persuaded by an outside ‘advisor’ to change their minds.
+Sellers must understand that once they sign a Letter of Intent or communicate a counter-offer to a buyer, then changing their mind on a key deal point will fall apart.
+This sometimes happens when the seller is persuaded by an outside ‘advisor’ to change their minds.
 Why will the deal fall apart?
 Because any business deal ultimately is built on trust.
 And although a seller may legally change their mind after agreeing to a term but before signing the final contract, doing so will eviscerate any trust on the part of the buyer.

 Seller and Buyer Always In Charge of the Offer and Acceptance

 The seller should be and always is in charge of what price they will accept for their business, and a buyer should be and always is in charge of what price they are paying for the business.
 No outside party – including the broker – can force a party to make or accept an offer on a business.
 During the course of negotiations, the seller and the buyer should always be the final authority on what terms of the deal are important to them.

 Take Control of the Deal from the Outset

 Seeking legal or accounting advice is perfectly fine and is encouraged at Five Star Business Brokers of South Florida.
 But such advice should always be given with the caveat that the principals themselves are ultimately in charge, and the advice must be given before either party commences negotiations.
 New terms can not be injected into a deal at the advice of an expert, or the deal will almost certainly collapse.
 Take control of the situation from the outset, and figure out what is important to you as the buyer or seller of a business.